Abhiramikannan/UST-Observability/02_notes.md

                   "Our website was up 99.92% this month." → That’s the SLI
     SLO:
         This is a goal based on the SLI.
+SLO = a goal or target for how well a service should perform over time

         It tells what level of service you want to provide.
         eg: “We want 99.9% of requests to succeed every month.”